Hitler’s Four Least Favorite Degenerate Artists

-Ernst Ludwig Kirchner
+1. Ernst Ludwig Kirchner

 There is a war in the air.
-In the museums, the hard-won cultural achievements of the last 20 years are being destroyed, and yet the reason why we founded the Brücke was to encourage truly German art, made in Germany.
+In the museums, the hard-won cultural achievements of the last 20 years are being destroyed, and yet the reason why we founded Die Brücke was to encourage truly German art, made in Germany.
 And now it is supposed to be un-German.
 Dear God.
 It does upset me.